 We find a young heroine torn between her heart and her head, between her childhood friend and the tall, dark stranger; and her choice shaping the whole plotline of the novel and the character arcs of all three.

-We find the fatal first glass that sets the ball rolling in temperance narratives, when a promising young man is tempted by elusive so-called friends into tasting an intoxicating drink that fills him with elation and has him ask for more.
+We find the fatal first glass that sets the ball rolling in temperance narratives, when a promising young man, being thirsty with exertion, is tempted by elusive so-called friends into tasting an intoxicating drink that fills him with elation and has him ask for more.
 The warmth and the elation once he has downed the above-mentioned strong drink are highlighted, and then, once the ball has been set rolling, the narrative chronicles his downfall and redemption.

 We find the looming threat of war, returning to war, and the departure for the frontline looming like storm clouds in the horizon.
 Furthermore find the idealistic young officer lying upon the battlefield with a bullet through the heart.